 AGENDAS: The agenda shall be prepared by the Clerk at the direction of the Mayor.
-The Mayor or any Trustee may have an item placed on the agenda.
-When possible, items for the agenda shall be given to the Clerk by the Friday preceding the meeting by 12 Noon, however, items may be placed on the agenda at anytime, including during the meeting.
+The Mayor or any Trustee, with Mayor's knowledge, may have an item placed on the agenda at any time.
+This includes during the meeting by a majority vote of the Board.
+If necessary, a supplemental agenda may be distributed at the beginning of the meeting.